captn3m0/captn3m0.github.com/pages/ebooks.md

 Here's a list of the interesting books I've covered:

+[Never Say You Can’t Survive][nsycs] [[source][nsycs-source]]
+: Ebook generated from Never Say You Can’t Survive, by Charlie Jane Anders.
+Being serialized at tor.com, currently in progress.

 [The Ickabog][ickabog] [[source][ickabog-source]]
 : EBook generated from The Ickabog, written by J.K Rowling, and published online in seralized format.